talco318/my-project-app-server/README.md

 ## About this project:

 This project is a backend (server) for <a href="https://github.com/talco318/react-login">the react project</a>.
-This server developed with NodeJS and MongoDB.
+This server was developed with NodeJS and MongoDB.